aderusha/HASwitchPlate/Documentation/README.md

 ## With that out of the way, let's get started!

+If you have an assembled device and you want to get it connected to Home Assistant, start with **[Step 5 - Home Assistant](05_Home_Assistant.md)**

-If you want to jump right in, follow the steps below in order to build and setup your device.
+If you are building your own device from scratch, follow the steps below in order to build and setup your device.
 Keep reading after that for some background on how this all actually works.

 ## Step-by-step Instructions